-Intermediate Ceramics is designed around assigned projects and tasks.
-A complete list with grade weights will be distributed on the first day of class and posted on Blackboard.
+Intermediate Ceramics is designed around assigned projects and tasks, which will be introduced on the first day of class and posted on Blackboard.
 Each assignment will be introduced via a presentation by the instructor and a detailed assignment sheet.
 Each of the assignments must be submitted in a completed condition at the time of the project grading critique.
 Grades established for these primary project assignments will constitute 100% of the final grade for this course.
 Please note that the Professor reserves the option to change, add or remove the assignments from those described.
 Assignments will be complimented by assigned readings and research.
 Potential outcomes may include a reflection paper, critical essay or presentation to the class, at the teacher's discretion.
+This research component is included in the grade for each individual assignment.